NadiaCop7/BeginningReact/chTwo.md

 };
 ```

 Are javascript.
-You CAN return some jsx, but we will get to that later.
+You CAN return some jsx as will be shown later.
 Now, everything in the return of the render:

 ```
 class SomeComponent extends React.Component {